jhupsycholing/mturk-microbatcher/README.md

 Then, create a free Heroku account if you don't already have one and select 'Create New App' once you've logged in.

-For 'Deployment Method', we'll be using the Heroku CLI, which you should download and install from [here][https://devcenter.heroku.com/articles/heroku-command-line]
+For 'Deployment Method', we'll be using the Heroku CLI, which you should download and install from https://devcenter.heroku.com/articles/heroku-command-line

 Make sure that you're logged in with the CLI by typing

         heroku login

 in the terminal/console and entering your account credentials.
-Then, you just need to add the heroku remote from within the directory you cloned into:
+Then, you just need to add the heroku remote in directory you cloned into:

         heroku git:remote -a [the name of your application]